imlukedewitt/MouseButtonMacros/README.md

 AutoHotKey script to navigate Windows using extra mouse buttons and the scroll wheel, replacing the built-in "browser back" and "browser forward" functions

-Run as administrator for allow functionality in elevated applications.
+Run as administrator to allow functionality in elevated applications.

 # Button 1 (Closest to user)